-Of the European Sites listed in Table 1, only the Teesmouth & Cleveland Coast SPA/ Ramsar is (partially) situated within the borough of Hartlepool.
+Of the internationally designated sites listed in Table 1, only the Teesmouth & Cleveland Coast SPA/Ramsar is partially situated within the borough of Hartlepool.

-4.2 Underlying SSSIs and condition status of units
+4.2 Useful supplementary information - underlying SSSIs and condition status of units

-European Sites are underlain by SSSIs and Natural England has split these into management units.
+European sites are underlain by SSSIs and Natural England has split these into management units.
 The habitat of each unit is described and its condition assessed.
-The condition status (using different colours) of units is displayed on the Magic mapping tool, see: http://magic.defra.gov.uk/MagicMap.aspx.
+The condition status (using different colours) of units is displayed on the Magic mapping tool, see: http://magic.defra.gov.uk/MagicMap.aspx (accessed 23/09/2016).